Skip to Content

 2. Fannie Mae Conventional

-An owner-occupied conventional loan isn’t quite as flexible as FHA, but can be the best program for those with high income, a bigger down payment, and great credit.
+An owner-occupied conventional loan isn’t quite as flexible as FHA, but it can be the best program for those with high income, a bigger down payment, and great credit.

 3. Freddie Mac Conventional